QuickBooks Online Review

-QuickBooks has recently increased prices for the third time in just over a year, so discounts are more important than ever.
-Luckily, Intuit is constantly offering discounts, so be sure to check if they are running any promotions.
+QuickBooks has recently increased its prices, so discounts are more important than ever.
+Luckily, Intuit is constantly offering discounts, so be sure to check if it’s running any promotions.

 Note: Discounts are invalid if a customer uses the free 30-day trial before purchasing.

 QuickBooks Online’s Simple Start plan costs $25 per month and includes: